Learn When and How to Blanch Vegetables This Harvest

 Set up a Blanching Station

 If you find blanching vegetables as distasteful as I do, consider creating a blanching station to make the process go a bit faster.
-Begin my making an assembly line from your stovetop to your sink.
+Begin by making an assembly line from your stovetop to your sink.
+Whenever it is time for me to blanch vegetables, I like to do a stockpile at a time so that I do not have to repeat the process until some time has passed.
+Having an assembly line ready helps the process go a lot smoother.

 - Bring a stockpot filled with water to a rolling boil.